4 min read

 More articles by hannah hollinger

 Get peace of mind from the comfort of your home

 Chat with a veterinary professional directly in the Wag! app

 Return with more questions any time, any day

 Has your dog been feeling under the weather?
-Or maybe seems just off his food?
+Or maybe seems just off their food?
 Perhaps a temporary switch to a bland homemade diet is just what they need.
 Chicken and rice for dogs is a common recipe often prescribed by vets.
 This homemade recipe is so simple and delicious, your doggo will be wagging their tail just smelling it!
-But when is chicken and rice pawfect for pups?

-Once you have your ingredients, let’s mix them up!
+Once you have your ingredients, it's time to mix them up.
 The rule

 of thumb here is to mix 1/3 portion of meat to 2/3 portion of rice.
 Now that

-you have your chicken and rice mixture, you are ready to feed it to your dog.
+you have your chicken and rice mixture, you're ready to feed it to your dog.